 Firstly, the police have 14 days in which to serve the registered keeper of the vehicle with a ‘notice of intended prosecution’ (NIP), which sets out the details of the alleged offence.

 Study the NIP closely and make sure you abide by any conditions and timescales given.
-If the police haven’t sent you a NIP within 14 days, you have escaped prosecution!
+If the police haven’t sent you a NIP within 14 days, you may have escaped prosecution.
+However…

 Cost: How much will your fine be?

-However, new laws came into effect in April 2017 that have made things a lot more complicated.
+Updated laws came into effect in April 2017 that have made things a lot more complicated over the last four years.
 Fines are now graded according to both the level of speeding and your weekly salary.
-Speeding penalties are now classified into three bands:
+These fines were bumped up again in 2021.

 - Band A for minor excesses (for example, up to 40mph in a 30mph zone)